We ate half of our watermelon this morning. Although it wasn’t the sweetest watermelon, I sure loved eating it.

 We had lunch in Adigrat.
 The spaghetti and meat was pretty good and the bread was the best we have had so far.
 What was unusual about the bread was the sauce served with it.
 Sue was the only one to taste the sauce and she said that it was very, very spicy;.

 There was an unusually tall building in Adigrat.

-The typical Tigray house is made of stone and has a soil roof.
+We passed typical Tigray houses, which are made of stone and have a soil roof.
 That is because they do not have wood or grass available.
 This is the roof of one house.

 The soil in the area is not good for growing because it is so rocky.
 They have to use artificial fertilizers.

 The houses in this area are spread much further apart.

 We thought that this particular house was wonderful.

 The circles on the side of this house are actually dung put there for drying it.

 There is a dome on top of the house with a tarp over it.
 Ayu said it was likely chickpeas being stored.

 The Gherhalta Lodge where we stopped for the night is quite beautiful.